ckruger0/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

 **b.
 What do you have to do to light your LED?**
+Have to hold down the switch to turn the LED light on.

 ## Part C. Blink a LED using Arduino